Journal entry by Ben, Cuba Global Volunteer and University of Iowa Student, written during his volunteer program in Ciego de Ávila, Cuba.

 The number of episodes of the television show Game of Thrones that I have watched while here in Cuba.
 This was made possible after a night at the community center with a student named Frandy, who also loved the TV show.
 After hearing that I needed to catch up on some episodes, he went home that night and burned me a copy onto a disk, which he gave me the next day.
 It was a small gesture for Frandy but it really had an impact on me.
 We were born into different circumstances, but apart from that we’re very much the same person.

-The minimum amount of showers that I have taken daily.
+The minimum number of showers that I have taken daily.
 Seriously people, I haven’t stopped sweating once in the last week.
 Cuba is wonderful, but I will not miss wringing out my shirt after returning from the Wi-Fi park each day.

 And finally, one.
 Over the course of my volunteer work in Cuba, I feel that we have really come together as one team, both within our American Global Volunteers group and with the Cubans.
 There is a lot that sets us apart from one another, but much much more that unites us.